cdevries380/coffee-sales-analysis/README.md

 ---

-## Tools

-- **SQL** → to query and analyze the raw data.
-- **Google Sheets** → to create simple, clear visualizations from query results.
-- **GitHub** → to document the process and share the project.

 ## Next Steps

-- Finalize the second analysis.
+- Finalize any additional analysis.
 - Run SQL queries and export results.
-- Create charts in Google Sheets.
+- Create further charts in Google Sheets.
 - Add insights and conclusions based on the findings.